Consciousness book FAQs

 When will the book be published?

 It is out!
 Available from all good book stores and sites.
+See for details about ISBN and formats.

 Where do I find updates and corrections?